See more section

 Rob seeks to build strong, authentic relationships with his clients by providing practical, commercial advice.
 He is a business-minded, solutions-oriented counselor.

-Committed to serving the community, Rob has extensive experience representing pro bono clients, and previously served on the staff at the Lowenstein Center for the Public Interest.
-He was part of a legal team that submitted an amicus brief to the U.S. Supreme Court in the matter of Arizona v.
+In addition to his corporate practice, Rob has extensive experience representing pro bono clients and served on the legal staff of the Lowenstein Center for the Public Interest, which directs the firm’s pro bono program and other forms of civic and philanthropic engagement.
+He was part of a team that submitted an amicus brief to the U.S. Supreme Court in the matter of Arizona v.
 The Inter Tribal Council of Arizona, Inc., a case involving voter registration requirements.